steamwings/advent-of-code-22/README.md

 - `sudo apt install libncurses5-dev automake autoconf`: You may not need this.
 I needed this for the next step to work.
 (I'm using Ubuntu 20.04 WSL.)
 - `asdf install erlang 25.1.2`
 - `asdf install elixir 1.14.1-otp-25`

-- Added the .tool-versions file to this repo for `asdf`
+I also added the .tool-versions file to this repo for `asdf`.